 How to plant gladioli for summer

-Must-have for any perennial border, gladioli or sword lilies produce tall, elegant spikes of soft wine funnel-shaped flowers above sword-shaped leaves.
-Flowering once all the spring bulbs are over, these garden favourites will provide a link to early summer flowering plants.
-Try growing amongst grasses, alliums and camassias in the mixed prairie, cottage or modern garden.
-They make excellent cut flowers.
+Must-have for any perennial border, gladioli or sword lilies produce tall, elegant spikes of funnel-shaped flowers above sword-shaped leaves.
+Particularly fabulous planted amongst grasses, alliums and camassias in the mixed prairie, cottage or modern garden, they also make excellent cut flowers.

 Plant around 15 to 20 cm deep and approximatively 10 to 15 cm apart in fertile, well-drained soil in full sun — adding grit or sharp sand to aid drainage and allowing for around 30 to 50 corms per square meter.
 When the flower spikes appear, water every couple of weeks with a high potash fertiliser.
 Protect from strong winds and provide a good layer of organic mulch in late autumn.
 Lift and divide as needed every few years; pick off the bulblets and transplant!
 It will take them a few years to flower.

 Always unpack bulbs on arrival and store in a cool place until ready to plant.
 Take care!
 Wear gloves when handling and planting since gladioli can cause skin irritation.
 They are poisonous and should not be eaten.
 They can be harmful to dogs and cats.